 Going through a divorce can be hard enough for kids.
 They’re losing one of their parent’s presence at any given time.
 They are also keenly aware of parental conflict.

-Adding a new partner during this process can be confusing to your children.
+Adding a new partner during this process can be confusing to children.
 It may also upset them, harming your relationship with them.

 Dating During a Divorce may make it Worse

-In my experience these problems can become amplified in divorces with children.
+These problems can become amplified in divorces with children.
 Divorcing parents can be extraordinarily sensitive, for right or wrong, to the possibility of the new partner being around the children.

 All together, it’s usually a good idea to avoid dating during a divorce.
 It’s usually better to wait until the divorce is done and everything is settled.